 Seville is one of the most photogenic places we’ve visited and a surprisingly cheap European destination.
 Hotels and restaurants are affordable, entrance fees are not too expensive, and many of the most interesting sights are free of charge.
 No other city in Spain reflects the Spanish atmosphere and lifestyle as much as Seville.
 For this reason, we think Seville is a must.

-Granada is the capital city of the province of Granada, in the autonomous community of Andalusia, Spain.
-Granada is located at the foot of the Sierra Nevada mountains, at the confluence of four rivers, the Darro, the Genil, the Monachil and the Beiro.
+Granada, the capital city of the province of Granada, in Andalusia, Spain, lies at the base of the Sierra Nevada mountains, where four rivers meet: the Darro, the Genil, the Monachil, and the Beiro.

-In Granada you should not only visit the Alhambra itself, but also the viewpoints around the city, such as the Mirador de San Nicolas and the Mirador de Sacromonte.
+Besides exploring the Alhambra, visitors to Granada should also take in the panoramic views from viewpoints like the Mirador de San Nicolas and the Mirador de Sacromonte.

 Most people have heard about Athens from their history lessons.
 Athens is the capital of Greece, with a population of around 3.5 million, including its surrounding areas.

-Athens is an affordable travel destination, offering cheap flights, accommodation, cheap local food and affordable transport options.
-This makes the city an ideal choice for those looking to explore an exciting European destination on a budget.
+Athens is a budget-friendly travel destination, offering relatively cheap flights, accommodation, affordable transport options, and great food.
+This makes the city an ideal choice if you’re looking for cheap and exciting European destinations on a budget.

 Prague is one of the most popular cities in Central Europe, along with Budapest and Vienna.
 The city of Prague is home to 1.3 million people, but with its agglomeration it reaches 2.7 million inhabitants.